Get 30 days of unlimited yoga for just $60

 Blissful: just a step up from Restorative, this style may include a little more movement, but is still pretty gentle.
 It’s great if you’re looking to maintain mobility, relax, and/or combat the symptoms of aging (because nobody’s getting any younger...).
 This is a great first class if you like to keep things calm but still work the joints and stretch the muscles.

 Gentle Flow: we use the term “flow” to indicate that the poses are linked through a sequence of movements.
 Often times, this suggests that there is the familiar “vinyasa” flow incorporated, but not always.
 If you’re not sure what a vinyasa is, not to worry - we teach it at a slower pace in this class.
 This is our #1 recommended starting point for beginner yogis without any mobility issues like recent injury or severe chronic pain.
 You may find yourself challenged in Gentle Flow, but not to the point of frustration.

 Sadhana: The Sanskrit word for "daily spiritual practices," is designed to offer students a complete yoga experience, contributing to one's overall well-being in body, mind and spirit.
-Class begins with a short dharma talk, a discussion of living a mindful yogic life; followed by asana,* a sequence of postures that work to connect to the deeper layers of the body; followed by pranayama, breathing techniques to steady the mind and finally, as with all Breathing Space classes, ends with meditation.
-In Sadhana, meditation is always a full 20 minutes.
+Class begins with a short dharma talk, a discussion of living a mindful yogic life; followed by asana,* a sequence of postures that work to connect to the deeper layers of the body; followed by a full 20-minute meditation.

 In short, you can literally start at the top of these styles and progressively work your way down; in doing so, you will find where your stopping point is.
 You can hang out in that class style until you feel ready to keep challenging yourself.
 Not looking for challenge?
 No pressure and no judgement, just stay in the first 2-3 styles!